Setting Up Authentication

 What if I don't add the DNS records?
 What happens?

-Without the authentication records (Verified, SPF, & DKIM), your emails could be filtered as spam or blocked all together.
+Without the authentication records (SPF & DKIM), your emails could be filtered as spam or blocked all together.
 Your recipients will also see a "via" or "on behalf of" message displayed in Gmail and Outlook:

 Do I need to add both SPF and DKIM?

 Yes.
-If any of the first three TXT records (Verified, SPF, & DKIM) aren’t checked then we can’t sign your emails with your domain.
+If any of the first two TXT records (SPF & DKIM) aren’t checked then we can’t sign your emails with your domain.
 This means your recipients will also see a "via" or "on behalf of" message in their email app.
 Note: Some receiving servers only look for one type of authentication and adding both ensures you'll comply with a server looking only for SPF or only for DKIM.

 The SPF record is correct, but it's not validating!